 - partnering with faith-based organizations to reach more people

-- integrating general reproductive health services with prevention of HIV transmission from pregnant mothers to their newborns
+- integrating general reproductive health services with efforts to prevent HIV transmission from pregnant mothers to their newborns

 Dr. Zulu is one of the doctors who was encouraged to work in a rural area, despite the hardships, through a health worker retention scheme that is one of the factors behind relatively high levels of maternal care in rural Zambia.